verhagen/puppet-beginner-guide/README.md

 ```

-### Launch / Stop / Remove the Puppet Agent and Master
+### Creating / Starting / Stopping / Destroying the Puppet Agent and Master

 Once the environment is launched, the files from this directory are synchronized with the
 Virtual Machines.
 In the VM they are located in `/vagrant`.